MoneySavingExpert.com homepage

 Delivery's free for most, but if you live in Northern Ireland, the Scottish Highlands & Islands or the Isle of Man it's £2.99 for orders under £30 – see full Tails.com delivery info*.

-Important: You'll be enrolled in a cancellable monthly subscription.
-After the first two months, boxes will be charged at full-price unless you pause or cancel.
+Important: You'll be enrolled in a flexible monthly subscription.
+Your second box will receive 35% off, and then further boxes will be charged at full-price unless you pause or cancel.
 You can do this any time (including within the first month) from your Tails.com account if you don't want to continue with it, and you won't be charged for further deliveries.
 If you decide to get the second box, the discount for it will be automatically applied when the next payment is taken.

 How Tails.com works